 How To Get Your Name off a Car Loan After Divorce

 Let’s assume you and your spouse each have your own vehicle.
 Even though you financed both auto loans together, your auto loan is already paid off, but the loan on the car your spouse is driving still has a balance.
 Your spouse wants to keep the vehicle, but your name is still on the debt.
 What do you do?

 Typically, the only way to get your name off the loan is for your spouse to refinance it in his or her name alone.
 If your spouse can’t qualify for an auto loan by him or herself, or if he or she refuses to refinance the auto loan, it’s worth the time to speak with a lawyer about your options.
 We understand that an auto loan can be in the tens of thousands, so it’s wise to seek legal advice on this matter.

 If your spouse decides to refinance the car in their name, he or she may need to bring a certified copy of the Final Decree of Divorce and/or a copy of a Power of Attorney to Transfer Motor Vehicle Title to the local county tax office to apply for title.
-If the vehicle was not included in the Final Decree of Divorce for some reason, you may need to assign the title to your former spouse – a knowledgeable Katy family law attorney can help guide you through the process.
+If the vehicle was not included in the Final Decree of Divorce for some reason, you may need to assign the title to your former spouse – a knowledgeable Katy family law advocate can help guide you through the process.